chen700564/sdnet/README.md

 # SDNet

-- An implementation for ``Few-shot Named Entity Recognition with Self-describing Networks``
+- An implementation for ACL 2022 paper ``Few-shot Named Entity Recognition with Self-describing Networks``

 ## Quick links